-Title I is a supplemental program which originated with federal legislation in the Elementary and Secondary Education Act of 1965.
+TITLE I-A Improving Basic Programs is a supplemental program which originated with Federal

+legislation in the Elementary and Secondary Education Act of 1965.
 The purpose of Title I is

 to enable schools to provide opportunities for selected students to acquire the knowledge and

 basic skills contained in the content standards and to meet the challenging state performance

 standards developed for all children, particularly in reading.

 All students who receive Title I services are selected based on multiple data points at the

 beginning of the school year.
 Services are based on the students with the most need.
 Students in

-also a vital part of the Title I program.
+year.
 Staff and parents are in consultation concerning students selected for these programs.

 Students work with educators who meet the definition of highly qualified teachers.
 These